obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Task Dependencies.md

 ## Editing dependencies

+Below is a worked example, walking through adding one dependency.

+For a more detailed explanation of how to add and edit dependencies between tasks, see [[Create or edit Task#Dependencies]].

 ### Worked example

 To illustrate the concept of task dependencies, let's consider a scenario where we are outlining the tasks required to develop an application.
 Two tasks are identified: